cristianoccazinsp/react-native-sketch-draw/README.md

         * `localFilePath` - Local file path of the saved image.
         * `imageWidth` - Width of the saved image.
         * `imageHeight` - Height of the saved image.
+5. `maxUndo` - Max number of operations to store in memory for undo calls (default 10)

 ## License